-Since 1990s we have been investigating all the geometrical as well as physical properties of circular orbits in black hole spacetimes, selecting a numer of special orbits for certain reasons.
-These were already reviewed in previous ICRANet report on activities.
-It is instead a recent work to consider a given gravitational background with superposed a (weak) radiation field and a test particle interacting with both fields.
-Interesting effects arise like the one termed Poynting-Robertson effect which have been considered in the framework of the full general relativistic theory.
-Properly speaking, the general relativistic model accounting for Poynting-Robertson effect uses a test radiation field of photons in outward radial motion with zero angular momentum.
-The gravitational background we have considered is the equatorial plane of the exterior Schwarzschild or Kerr spacetime, apparently rather poorly studied up to now.
+Since the 1990s we have been investigating the geometrical as well as physical properties of circular orbits in black hole spacetimes, selecting a number of special orbits for various reasons.
+These were already reviewed in a previous ICRANet report on activities.
+A recent work has instead been to consider a given gravitational background a (weak) radiation field asuperposed on it and a test particle interacting with both fields.
+Interesting effects arise like the Poynting-Robertson effect which have been considered in the framework of the full general relativistic theory for the first time.
+Properly speaking, the general relativistic model describing the Poynting-Robertson effect uses a test radiation field of photons in outward radial motion with zero angular momentum.
+The gravitational background we have considered is the equatorial plane of the exterior Schwarzschild or Kerr spacetime, neither situation very well investigated until now.

+3.2.2.
 Spinning test particles

-During the last five years we have investigated the motion of spinning test particles along special orbits in various spacetimes of astrophysical interest: black hole spacetimes as well as more "exotic" background fields representing naked singularities or superposition of two or more axially symmetric bodies kept apart on stable configuration by gravitationally inert singular structures.
+During the last five years we have investigated the motion of spinning test particles along special orbits in various spacetimes of astrophysical interest: black hole spacetimes as well as more "exotic" background fields representing naked singularities or the superposition of two or more axially symmetric bodies kept apart in a stable configuration by gravitationally inert singular structures.